-Rose is a graduate of the BA degree at Circomedia where she specialised in Aerial Silks.
+Kit is a graduate of the BA degree at Circomedia where they specialised in Aerial Silks.
 Kit then took the Masters in Theatre for Young Audiences at Bath Spa University where they graduated in 2016.
-As part of her degree programmes, she has created and participated in multiple aerial shows for audiences of all ages, performed around the UK.
+As part of their degree programmes, they have created and participated in multiple aerial shows for audiences of all ages - performed around the UK.

-After Graduating Rose moved back to Scotland in 2017 and can be found teaching classes for Hijinx, Aerial Edge and Aerial Arthouse.
+After Graduating, Kit moved back to Scotland in 2017 and can be found teaching classes for Hijinx, Aerial Edge and Aerial Arthouse.

 Kit is currently working with Starcatchers and has recently created work for the Imaginate Festival Family Fringe and the Scottish Gallery of Modern Art, as well as performing as an artist at numerous family events.

 Kit also directed our 2018 Spring Showcase: Circus Through The Ages.

 With an extensive knowledge of acrobatics and extreme sports Sam is no stranger to flipping around and being upside down.

 In addition to having his ADAPT Level 2 parkour coaching qualification Sam is also an experienced gymnastics and trampoline coach and has been teaching in the circus community for 12 years.
 Driven by his passion to learn he is constantly striving both to increase his own skill range and to share that knowledge with his students.

 As well as coaching Sam is also passionate about performing and has been involved in a number of projects including music videos, stage shows and wide range of photo shoots.

 Performance Highlights include Performing for Mercedes Benz, Glastonbury and touring with the Glasgow Commonwealth Games.

 Lauren is a graduate of the National Centre for Circus Arts, specialising in acrobalance.Originally from a gymnastics background, Lauren created and toured acrobatic theatre with So and So Circus Theatre until 2013.
 She now works with companies including Circus Geeks to make and tour new circus work.
 Lauren has recently moved to Glasgow from London, where she taught at the National Centre and Jacksons Lane.